Anirban166/directlabels-improvements/README.md

 after_success:
 Rscript -e 'covr::codecov()'
 ```
-I’ll add the last two lines on a GitHub Actions workflow1 as well, so as to automate the process of generating the code coverage reports from codecov after every commit.
+I’ll add the last two lines on a GitHub Actions workflow as well, so as to automate the process of generating the code coverage reports from codecov after every commit.

 For the initial take, Toby sir will need to log into codecov using his GitHub account and for once, give it access to the directlabels repository which will generate a token for us to use (which should be copied).
 Thereafter, we can run `covr::codecov(token = "TokenValue")` with our supplied token value, which will upload the code coverage results (same as measured by `covr::package_coverage()`) to codecov and subsequently provide access to the dashboard and various graphs to view directlabels’ coverage.
 Optionally, a badge can be added to the readme.